 Wondering if it is really worth investing in Toronto real estate?
 Read more.

 It’s important to remember that finding the ideal person may take some time, effort, and energy, but if you’re patient and put in the effort, you’ll most likely discover someone with whom you’ll get along.
-To put it another way, don’t be shocked if you don’t discover someone you like straight away; finding someone may take some time.
+To put it another way, don’t be shocked if you don’t find someone you like immediately; finding someone may take some time.
 Although you could get lucky and discover someone who is a perfect match for you in terms of personality, experience, expertise, style, and so on.